Love Child

 “How did this happen?”
 He said.
 “Get rid of IT.
 This is a MISTAKE.”

-“I will not get rid of it,” She said.
+“I will not get rid of it,” she said.
 “You know how this happened.”

 A peace treaty was needed, or the union would split.